Sign In

 • Claims.
 Keeping on top of medical insurance claims for example.

-• Distributing, collecting, and collating NDAs from any freelancers or extra talent (Non-Disclosure Agreements which are a feature of most large budget productions).
+• Distributing, collecting and collating NDAs from any freelancers or extra talent (Non-Disclosure Agreements which are a feature of most large budget productions).

-Once the film has completed shooting, and any pick-up days or reshoots have taken place, the production team has a few weeks to wrap up operations and hand them over to the studio/production company.
+Once the film has completed shooting, and any pick-up days or reshoots have taken place, the production team have a few weeks to wrap up operations and hand over to the studio/production company.
 The post-production supervisor continues to work with editorial, whose team will push the film through the post-production process to completion.

-The office PA can most often be found by the photocopier, distributing scripts on set, ordering stationery, next to the photocopier again for the next day's call sheets, getting the tea's, coffee's and lunches.
-This is the starting point of your career in the production office.
-As your experience grows the role expands to updating contact lists, DOODS, purchase orders, bookings, and liaising with the various departments, progress reports, and crew contracts.
+Very similar to the production runner but their role expands to updating contact lists, DOODS, purchase orders, bookings and liaising with the various departments, progress reports and crew contracts.
 PA's work slightly closer with the production coordinator.
-If it's a lower budget production, the PAs will assimilate the tea, coffee, lunch duties into their remit also.
+If it's a lower budget production, the PA's will assimilate the tea, coffee, lunch duties into their remit also.

 Green Steward